gerbenjacobs/gerbenjacobs.github.io/content/posts/2024-10-06-using-unix-pipes-with-go.md

 }
 ```

-In this example we pretend there's a reason for use to create a custom JSON object with the special `message` and `len` names.
+In this example we pretend there's a reason for us to create a custom JSON object with the special `message` and `len` names.

 We create a `json.Encoder` where the output stream is `os.Stdout` and we call `Encode()` with an inlined `Output`-struct.